NITCbase/nitcbase.github.io/docs/Design/Physical Layer.md

 :::info NOTE

 The `disk` binary file that simulates the NITCbase disk (and the run copy of disk called `disk_run_copy`) is located in the `Disk/` directory.
-The C++ Disk class that initiates the run copy of disk and also provides read/write access to the disk is located in `Disk.cpp` file of `Disk_Class/` directory.
-The Disk Class have been fully implemented and the code for the same can be found <Link to="/Disk_Class_Impl"> here. </Link>
+The C++ Disk class that initiates the run copy of disk and also provides read/write access to the disk is located in the `Disk.cpp` file of `Disk_Class/` directory. <Link to="/Disk_Class_Impl"> **The Disk Class has been fully implemented and the code can be found  here.** </Link>

 :::

 ## Disk Model

-Nitcbase assumes that the disk is a sequence of blocks, and a block is a sequence of bytes.
+NITCbase assumes that the disk is a sequence of blocks, and a block is a sequence of bytes.
 The disk consists of **8192 blocks**, and each block is of **2048 bytes**, resulting in a total of 16MB of storage.
 Disk blocks are **indexed from 0 to 8191.**

 **Block Allocation Map** tells us whether a particular block is **free** or **occupied**.
 If occupied, it stores the type ([`REC` / `IND_INTERNAL` / `IND_LEAF`](https://nitcbase.github.io/constants.html)) of the block. *It requires one byte per each block*. **Hence a total of 8192 / 2048 = 4 blocks are required for Block Allocation Map**.
 The following figure summarizes the disk structure.

 Blocks 0-3 are reserved for storing *Block Allocation Map*, whereas Blocks 4 and 5 are reserved for storing the block of [Relation Catalog](#relation-catalog) and the first block of [Attribute Catalog](#attribute-catalog), respectively.

-The first four blocks of the disk is used for storing the Block Allocation Map and hence **the first four entries in the Block Allocation Map is makred as occupied.**
+The first four blocks of the disk are used for storing the Block Allocation Map and hence **the first four entries in the Block Allocation Map are marked as occupied.**
 This is done when the XFS interface command of [`fdisk`](../NITCbase_Commands.md#format-disk) is executed to generate the disk file.
 Marking of block 4 and block 5 as `REC` type in Block Allocation Map is also done during the `fdisk` command.

 <br/>